HDG-Community/hdg-wiki-two/content/worlds-locations/sol.md

   sidebar:
     exclude: true
 ---
+> [!IMPORTANT]
+> This is legacy content.
+Expect this page to be revised heavily!

 ## Under Construction!
 The team working on the Guide are working hard on getting everything up and into tip-top shape, but we haven't reached here yet!